‘Playboy’ Playmate Bryana Holly Goes Braless, Teases Cleavage Beneath Open Silk Bodice

 While Bryana Holly may have been one of the most beautiful women to have graced the pages of Playboy magazine in the past, she is now frequently sending temperatures soaring and hearts aflutter via a new medium — Instagram.
-Having cultivated and curated a fairly impressive fan base of 1.6 million followers and counting on the popular social media platform, it appears that Bryana is well on her way to internet superstardom, particularly if she continues to titillate and treat her growing audience.
+Having cultivated and curated a fairly impressive fan base of 1.6 million followers on the popular social media platform, it appears that Bryana is well on her way to internet superstardom, especially if she continues to titillate and treat her growing audience.

 In this particular share — one comprised of two similar but distinct images — Bryana can be seen rocking a pair of animal print pants and a silky black bodice.
 The suggestive ensemble is open at the chest to expose a fair bit of the model’s famous cleavage, the strings loose and in slight disarray.
 The taut printed pants also reveal the blond bombshell’s prominent thigh gap, her long slender legs emphasized even further in the second snapshot — one boasting a different pose.

 In both photos, Bryana Holly gives her admirers her broadest and most winning smile, flashing her perfectly white teeth in the process.
-The Playboy model’s shocked platinum blonde tresses are styled mostly straight — though slightly wavy — and a hair clip can be seen holding some locks back from her pretty face.
+The Playboy model’s platinum blonde tresses are styled mostly straight — though slightly wavy — and a hair clip can be seen holding some locks back from her pretty face.

 valentine ???? pic.twitter.com/9cYvp77Kj2